China says U.S. hacking accusations lack technical proof

 Unit 61398 is located in Shanghai's Pudong district, China's financial and banking hub, and is staffed by perhaps thousands of people proficient in English as well as computer programming and network operations, Mandiant said in its report.

-The unit had stolen "hundreds of terabytes of data from at least 141 organizations across a diverse set of industries beginning as early as 2006", it said.
+The unit had stolen "hundreds of terabytes of data from at least 141 organisations across a diverse set of industries beginning as early as 2006", it said.

 Most of the victims were located in the United States, with smaller numbers in Canada and Britain.
 The information stolen ranged from details on mergers and acquisitions to the emails of senior employees, the company said.